mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 WHAT IS SPECIAL ABOUT GAME MAKING  - PERHAPS MORE RESEARCH ON LIT?
 PERHAPS PRECURSOR OF LATER OBSERVATIONS?

+Tensions around use of tools in creative computing projects have been explored extensively by academics in the constructionist school of research.
+For example low walls, high ceilings.
+INCLUDE RELEVANT READING HERE.

-In the following paragraphs , emerging significant design elements are expressed as tensions on terms of the tools used.
+In the following paragraphs , emerging significant design elements are expressed as tensions on terms of the tools used that address the specific opportunities and challenges of Game Making tools.

 These tensions are explored in relation to existing research and my own experience.
 I outline quick proposed resolutions that set the parameters of the 3M design are detailed.

 Awareness of these tensions may be useful to educators when making decisions about appropriate tools in your game making, especially to avoid overscoping a project by being too ambitious.

 In the final section of the chapter contains a more detailed exploration of the learning design that emerged, it explores other areas beyond tool use, learning

 **Tensions around Authenticity of Tool**